MasrourTawfik/images_segmentation_prompt/Documentation/scripts/pytorch.rst

 * **Operations on Tensors**

+.. raw:: html

+   <p style="text-align: justify;"><span style="color:#000080;">
     PyTorch offers a wide range of tensor operations, including arithmetic operations, linear algebra, matrix manipulation, sampling, and more.
 Tensors can also be used for operations in GPU mode, providing optimized performance.
+    </span></p>

 .. code-block:: python